shwestrick/15740-s17-project/README.md

 specify what value will be returned at the next read.
 We propose non-deterministically "choosing a winner".

-Specifically, consider some execution _E_ and a read operation _r_ of interest.
+Specifically, consider a particular execution and a read operation of interest.
-Identify the write _w_ which occurred most recently before _r_, and let _W_ be the set of all writes that are concurrent with _w_.
-Let _w<sub>0</sub>_ be the member of _W_ which occurred earliest in this execution, and _p_ be the identifier of the process which issued _w<sub>0</sub>_.
-Now identify the last write in _W_ which was issued by process _p_.
-The value written by this write is the value returned by _r_.
+Identify the write _w_ which occurred most recently before the read, and let _W_ be the set of all writes that are concurrent with _w_.
+Partition _W_ into sets _W<sub>p</sub>_ containing only the writes issued by process _p_.
+For each of these, identify the write _w<sub>p</sub>_ which is the last write in _W<sub>p</sub>_.
+The winning write is chosen non-deterministically from _{w<sub>p</sub> : 0 ≤ p < P}_.

 The above specification is a bit nasty, but (we claim) actually quite intuitive.
-From the perspective of a process, at each write, it either "wins" or "loses".
-If it wins, then all successive writes at the same location within the same phase also win.
-Similarly, if it loses, then all successive writes at the same location within the same phase also lose.
-At the end of a write phase, the winning write is committed to memory and is visible to other processes.
+For each memory location, at the end of each of its write phases, we non-deterministically choose one written value to be visible in the following read phase.
+The value which is chosen must be the "last" write of some process within that phase.

 For example, we can modify the array-sum example to print not only the sum of the array, but also the identifier of the process which finished their portion of the array first.
+To illustrate the requirement that the winning write be the "last" write of some process, consider the assignment `w := 42` below.
+In both processes, within the same write phase of `w`, that value is overwritten.
+So it will never be visible.

 ```
 r[p] := 0;
 for i where p·n ≤ i < (p+1)·n {
   r[p] := r[p] + a[i];
 }
+w := 42; // this value will never be visible
 w := p;
 if (sub-and-fetch(s,1) == 0) {
   printf("sum: %d\n", r[0] + r[1]);